 For example, we have machines with second spindles and lower turrets.
 On those machines, you’ll have several axis: the top turret is going to have 4 axis and the lower turret has 2, then you have opposing spindles that have 2 axis as well.
 Those machines can have up to 9.

-A component, like an aerospace valve might be done on a 5 axis CNC router.
+A component, like an aerospace valve might be done on a 5 axis CNC machine.
 Or we could do that part on a multi-axis CNC router that has a rotary B-axis and twin spindles for two C-axis, plus X, Y and Z. There's also a lower turret that gives you a second X and Z. So it gives you more axis, but the part itself is the same geometry.

-So how many axis do you need?
+So how many axis do you need for your business?

 As is often the case in manufacturing, the answer to that question hinges on your particular application.
 Have a look of the following example: